LarsLive/openvoronoi/README.rst

 Contributing
 ============

 See the TODO file.
-Fork the github repo, create a feature branch, commit yor changes, test.
+Fork the github repo, create a feature branch, commit your changes, test.
 Make a short description of your changes and create a pull request.
 Follow the coding-style of the existing code.
 One fix/feature per pull request.
 Contributed code must comply with the LGPL.
 Provide short doxygen-formatted